 Refer connections/friends to opportunities that you come across.

 Send thank you notes/emails to people who have helped you on your job-search or in your professional growth.

 Monthly emails to check-in and see if there's anything that you can do to help make your connections' lives easier.

 Join professional clubs/groups that your connections are part of (or invite them to join some that you're part of).

 Career search/advancement buddies are incredibly valuable resources to have:

-someone who has similar current career goals as you, who is driven, who will check in daily and hold you accountable, and who works hard (you have to return the favor).
+someone who has similar current career goals as you, who is driven, who will check in regularly and hold you accountable, and who works hard (you have to return the favor).
 This is a valuable asset to have for a number of reasons (you can work together, exchange best practices, connect each other with job opps, recruiters, events, etc.) - they are particularly nice to have at a career fair or professional networking event with you, knowing someone there makes it far less scarey or uncomfortable.

 Before attending a job fair or networking event you should review the guest list and create a 'Target List' - a list of people you commit to connecting with while at the event.
 Your target list should consist of people who can help you in your career search in one way or another, should go with you to the event (an electronic list you can view from your phone is a good idea), and be a priority.
 Sometimes you may have to preregister for an event to see the guest list or contact someone responsible for hosting the event to get one.

 Pro Tip: try to contact people on your target list